TimothyDelille/timothydelille.github.io/_content/stanford_cs228_probabilistic_graphical_modeling.md

 ## Sampling methods
 Interesting classes of models may not admit exact polynomial-time solutions at all.
 Two families of approximate algorithms:
-* *variational* methods (take their name from *calculus of variations* which deals with optimizing functions that take other functions as arguments): formulate inference as an optimization problem
+* *variational* methods (take their name from *calculus of variations* = optimizing functions that take other functions as arguments): formulate inference as an optimization problem
 * *sampling* methods: main way of performing approximate inference over the past 15 years before variational methods emerged as viable and superior alternatives

 ### Forward (aka ancestral) sampling